lidofinance/balancer-rewards-manager/README.md

 ##### `pause()`

-Stops updating allocations limit and rejects `seed_allocations` calls.
+Stops updating allocations limit and rejects `create_ldo_distribution` calls.
 Can be called by owner only.

 Events:
 ```vyper=